luluzhou1/alinush.github.io/_posts/2024-06-01-ECDSA-signatures.md

 As far as I can tell, [Schnorr signatures](/2024/05/31/Schnorr-signatures.html) should always be preferred over it:
  - Schnorr is _slightly_ faster, especially in the batched setting (no field inversions)
  - Schnorr admits a reasonably-efficient $t$-out-of-$n$ threshold signing protocol
- - Schnorr has a simpler pubkey recovery (no recovery hints needed)
+ - Schnorr has a simpler pubkey recovery (no recovery IDs needed)
  - Schnorr has an arguably-cleaner security reduction
  - Schnorr (not EdDSA nor Ed25519) supports batch verification out-of-the-box